mykolatyniv/Homework-Setup-Docker-Flask-SqlAlchmy-/README.md

-# Mini Project 3: Web Application - Part 3
+# Mini Project: Web Application - Part 3
 ### Mykola Lupak

 For this assignment you need to follow this tutorial to create the application.